freedomofpress/securedrop-docs/docs/index.rst

 Infrastructure overview
 -----------------------

-SecureDrop runs on two dedicated servers, one of which is the *Application Server* that hosts the *Source* and *Journalist Interfaces*, and the other which is a *Monitor Server* that runs an intrusion detection service and sends email alerts.
+SecureDrop runs on two dedicated servers: the *Application Server* that hosts the *Source* and *Journalist Interfaces*, and the *Monitor Server* that runs an intrusion detection service and sends email alerts.

 The servers operate on a segmented network connected directly to a dedicated hardware firewall.